jane10/hello-world/README.md

 # hello-world
-trying to learn this
+trying to learn this.
-I know nothing aobut coding but I thought it may be worth it to learn something new.
+I know nothing about coding, but I thought it may be worth it to learn something new.